atefajmal27/hw1/README.md

 The fact that they acquired so much data over the years, it made it so much easier for them to dominate any financial service as they can very successfully predict consumer’s behavior.
 The company currently has [over 1.2 billion users around the world](https://www.cnbc.com/2019/11/19/ant-financial-no-ipo-timetable-but-plans-to-acquire-more-users-outside-china.html).The reason for them to be so huge is that they compete in various sectors of financial sectors as mentioned before.
 Here is a [graph](https://textile-future.com/archives/13257) that shows how dominant they are in different sectors:

 <img src="screenshot.png" width="250" height="350" alt="">

+Their ecosystem made it easy for their users to access different types of financial needs and just like Apple, once you’re in the ecosystem, you rarely leave because it is so convenient.
+And recently, they are partnering up with [companies from other countries](https://qz.com/1570052/ant-financials-alipay-is-expanding-rapidly-outside-of-china/) to expand their market as
+>“Alipay is available in 54 markets, and is a partner with the likes of India’s Paytm (Ant also has a stake in the fast growing payment service).
+Observers have long seen Alipay’s Chinese tourist strategy as a “spearhead” to one day go after non-Chinese customers.”